 - 5) Natural Environment Park restoration sites should receive regular inspections during their maintenance period (refer to 2.8 MAINTENANCE PERIOD) to ensure that restoration is on track.
 Inspection times and frequency will be determined through the scope of the habitat restoration project, as applicable.
-The Consultant can contact Calgary Parks' Capital Development between May and September to arrange for an annual inspection during the maintenance period.
-Newr 6) Vegetation should not be mowed prior to FAC inspection, to allow for proper - Vegetation should not be mowed prior to FAC inspection, to allow for proper identification of vegetation species.
+The Consultant can contact Calgary Parks' Capital Development between May and September to arrange for an annual inspection during the maintenance period. - 6) Vegetation should not be mowed prior to FAC inspection, to allow for proper identification of vegetation species.